Globally Convergent Multilevel Training of Deep Residual Networks: Detailed numerical investigation of the properties of the RMTR method

-Our first set of experiments is associated with deterministic settings and the performance of the TR/RMTR method with respect to the increasing number of residual blocks/levels.
-During these experiments, both TR and RMTR methods employ L-SR1 Hessian approximation, implemented in conjunction with overlapping sampling strategy (L-SR1o).
-Table~\ref{table:deterministic_test} reports the obtained results in terms of the average total computational cost and the standard deviation obtained over~$10$ independent runs.
+\paragraph{Cycling scheme} {As a next step, we investigate the performance of the RMTR method with respect to the choice of cycling scheme. } \cref{table:deterministic_test} reports the obtained results in terms of the average total computational cost and the standard deviation obtained over~$10$ independent runs.
 As we can see, the total computational cost of the TR method grows rapidly with the network depth.
-This behavior is expected, since it is known that deep networks are more difficult to train than shallow networks~\cite{haber2017stable}.
-Figure~\ref{fig:behavior_smiley} on the left depicts the typical convergence behavior of the TR method, used for the training of ResNets.
+This behavior is expected, since it is known that deep networks are more difficult to train than shallow networks~\cite{haber2017stable}. \cref{fig:behavior_smiley} on the left depicts the typical convergence behavior of the TR method, used for the training of ResNets.
 We observe that the method encounters a certain plateau region, where only a small decrease in the value of the loss is obtained.

-The obtained results also demonstrate how the choice of the cycling scheme influences the performance of the RMTR method.
+Results reported in \cref{table:deterministic_test} also demonstrate how the choice of the cycling scheme influences the performance of the RMTR method.
 As we can see, the F-cycle is computationally less expensive than the V-cycle.
 Besides, using F-cycle helps to reduce the variability of the obtained results.
 Therefore, for the remainder of this work, we use the RMTR method in the form of F-cycle.

 In contrast to the TR method, the computational cost of the RMTR method in form of F-cycle decreases with the number of layers.
 This is due to the fact that the initialization of the network parameters, provided by the F-cycle, produces an initial guess which is relatively close to a solution.
 The plateau regions are typically encountered on the coarser levels, where the computational cost is low.
-The typical convergence behavior of the RMTR method is illustrated in Figure~\ref{fig:behavior_smiley} on the right.
+The typical convergence behavior of the RMTR method is illustrated in \cref{fig:behavior_smiley} on the right.